Key Takeaways

 -

-Donor eggs: For those with extremely low AMH who are older or have poor IVF responses, using donor eggs can significantly improve pregnancy rates.
+Donor Eggs: For those with extremely low AMH who are older or have poor IVF responses, using donor eggs can significantly improve pregnancy rates.
 This option bypasses the issue of limited or poor-quality eggs from the woman’s ovaries.

 -

-Intrauterine insemination (IUI): IUI involves placing sperm directly into the uterus around ovulation.
+Intrauterine Insemination (IUI): IUI involves placing sperm directly into the uterus around ovulation.
 While typically less effective than IVF for women with low AMH, it is a less invasive and more affordable option that may still yield positive results for some.

 -